 We're delighted to offer cover4insurance again this year.
-They proved exceedingly popular in 2015, and are well worth investigation.
+They proved exceedingly popular in 2015 and even more so in 2016, and are well worth investigation.
 With the sums insured up to £14,000 plus optional extras such as All Risks cover, laptop, bicycle and accidental damage, they offer tailored cover from a panel of insurers including Royal & Sun Alliance and Aviva.

-Cover4insurance work with various universities and accommodation providers across the country, they provide a basic level of contents cover for students rooms.
-They do also offer campus and block halls insurance to upgrade this basic level of insurance included in your halls, and make the cover more comprehensive. cover4insurance provide insurance to students in halls of residence and private sector accommodation providers for up to 110,000 residents, visit cover4insurance to get a quote.
+Cover4insurance work with various universities and accommodation providers across the country, to provide a basic level of contents cover for students rooms.
+They do also offer campus and block halls insurance which can upgrade cover from the basic level of insurance included in your halls, to tailor the cover and cover you comprehensively.
+Visit our halls insurance guide to find out if your halls are covered by them.
+Cover4insurance provide insurance to students in halls of residence and private sector accommodation providers for up to 110,000 residents, visit cover4insurance to get a quote.

-New features for 2016 include standalone options for those perhaps living at home and not needing the underlying possessions insurance.
+New features in 2016 included standalone options for those perhaps living at home and not needing the underlying possessions insurance.
 This is a great feature that allows students to purchase gadget cover or tuition fee cover, for example, on their own without taking out a possessions insurance policy, visit this cover4insurance page to purchase standalone options.